-- Testing and trialling a number of different fundraising strategies to complement Live Below the Line to acquire revenue diversification. - Maintaining high quality partnerships to deliver youth led capacity building projects (funded partnerships) and mutual capacity building programs (non-funded partners). - Engaging and developing hundreds of young Australians in active volunteering and ambassador roles within the organisation. - Engaging and working with key decision makers in government and civil society to advance youth participation. - Advancing Oaktree as a key organisation within the international development sector and collaborating with other organisations to strengthen the participation of young people.
+- Testing and trialling a number of different fundraising strategies to complement Live Below the Line to acquire revenue diversification. - Maintaining high quality partnerships to deliver youth led capacity building projects (funded partnerships). - Engaging and developing hundreds of young Australians in active volunteering and ambassador roles within the organisation. - Engaging and working with key decision makers in government and civil society to advance youth participation. - Advancing Oaktree as a key organisation within the international development sector and collaborating with other organisations to strengthen the participation of young people.